feast-dev/feast/docs/reference/feature-servers/python-feature-server.md

 ### Pushing features to the online store
 You can push data corresponding to a push source to the online store (note that timestamps need to be strings):

+You can also define a pushmode to push offline data, either to the online store, offline store, or both.
+The feature server will throw an error if the online/offline store doesn't support the push api functionality.

+The request definition for pushmode is a string parameter `to` where the options are: ["online", "offline", "both"].
 ```text
 curl -X POST "http://localhost:6566/push" -d '{
     "push_source_name": "driver_hourly_stats_push_source",